Dwarf fruit trees

 Dwarf Apple Tree Garden Sun Red - Malus domestica

-Productive, this miniature apple tree will give you large, sweet and crisp red fruits in October.
+Productive, this miniature apple tree will provide you with large red, sweet and crunchy fruits in October.
 Self-fertile, it can be planted alone.

 • Flowering time May